OpenFn/kit/packages/cli/README.md

 ## Compilation

-The CLI will attempt to compile your job code into normalized Javascript.
+The CLI will try to compile your job code into normalized Javascript.
 It will do a number of things to make your code robust and portable:

 - The language adaptor will be imported into the file
 - The adaptor's execute function will be exported form the file